-Today, we focus on providing support through providing high-quality, affordable Early Head Start & Head start programing that prepares children to be life-long learners.
-We provide an After School program that gives children 5 – 12 a safe place to play after school, so their parents can work.
+Today, we focus on providing support by making available high-quality, affordable Early Head Start & Head Start programing that prepares children to be life-long learners.
+We provide an After School program that gives children ages 5 – 12 a safe place to play after school, so their parents can work.
 We provide a Community Computer Resource Center that provides basic and advanced technology classes and open access to the internet, which is needed for homework, career building, and job seeking.
-And we still provide quality programs that inspired our beginnings – ESL, citizenship, food pantry, and assistance accessing other resources, such as mental health programs, when needed.
+And we continue to offer quality programs that inspired our beginnings – ESL, citizenship, a food pantry, and assistance accessing other resources, such as mental health programs, when needed.

-Onward Neighborhood House’s long history dates back to the mid-nineteenth century.
-Over the years, Onward House has adapted and evolved with every unique generation that has called West Town their home.
-Yet, our mission to provide critical education, childcare and family support services to those in need has not.
+Onward Neighborhood House’s long history dates back to the mid-19th Century.
+Over the years, Onward House adapted and evolved with every unique generation that called West Town their home, and we have continued this approach in Belmont Cragin since 2008.
+Throughout our existence, our mission to provide critical education, childcare, and family support services has been a constant.

 Early Beginnings (1865-1915)

 In the years between the American Revolution and Reconstruction, state governments built public institutions for dependent and delinquent children, the disabled and the mentally ill.
 Counties established poorhouses for the aged, infirm and impoverished.
 This period of public involvement is often referred to as the “asylum movement.”